 Graduation and College Matriculation

-98% of Winston students have passed the CAHSEE since its inception.
-95% of Winston School graduates are acepted to two or four-year colleges.
-Among the colleges they have recently attended are: California College of the Arts, Cal Poly Pomona, Catholic University of America, Lewis & Clark College, Linfield College, Point Loma Nazarene University, Roanoke College, San Diego State University, University of Arizona, University of San Diego, Whittier College
+95% of Winston School graduates are accepted to two or four-year colleges.
+Among the colleges they have recently attended are: Berklee School of Music, California College of the Arts, Cal Poly Pomona, Catholic University of America, Linfield College, Point Loma Nazarene University, Roanoke College, San Diego State University, Sweet Briar College, Tuskegee University, University of California, Santa Cruz, University of San Diego, Whittier College.

 Students must earn a minimum of 44 semester credits in grades nine through twelve to graduate; Thirty of these credits must be in academic courses.
 The minimum requirements in each discipline are: